vllm-project/vllm-project.github.io/_posts/2023-11-14-notes-vllm-vs-deepspeed.md

 - vLLM matches DeepSpeed's speed in common scenarios and surpasses it when handling longer outputs.
 - DeepSpeed only outperforms vLLM in scenarios with long prompts and short outputs, due to its Dynamic SplitFuse optimization.
 This optimization is on vLLM’s roadmap.
 - vLLM’s mission is to build the fastest and easiest-to-use open-source LLM inference and serving engine.
-It is Apache 2.0 licensed and driven by a community focus, offering extensive model and optimization support.
+It is Apache 2.0 and community-owned, offering extensive model and optimization support.

 ---